Wiesmann GmbH: History

-By 2010, Wiesmann planned to begin exporting vehicles to the US, however, factors including a poor exchange rates and the high costs of modifying and testing cars in order to make them road-legal in the US stymied these plans.
-On August 14, 2013 Wiesmann filed for insolvency at the local court in Münster.
+By 2010, Wiesmann planned to begin exporting vehicles to the US.
+Factors including poor exchange rates and the high costs of modifying and testing cars to meet US automotive regulations hindered these plans.
+On August 14, 2013, Wiesmann filed for insolvency at the local court in Münster.
 Four months later, Wiesmann's management board filed to dismiss the insolvency proceedings due to abolition of the insolvency reasons, while the creditors’ meeting was also postponed.
-Following unsuccessful talks with CMMW, a UK-based consortium that was interested in taking over Wiesmann and resuming production, the company was closed a month later in May 2014, but following a buyout by London based investor Roheen Berry, who also took over as the CEO, the company is relaunching in 2020, details of which will be available on the Wiesmann website.
+A UK-based consortium was interested in taking over Wiesmann and resuming production, but the company was closed a month later.
+London-based investor Roheen Berry bought out the company and became its CEO.

-Early models

-MF 30
+In 2022, Wiesmann announced they were entering the electric sports car market.
+Production of the zero-emission Thunderball will start in the 2024 model year with the entire first year's run already sold out.

+MF30 / MF3

+MF30

-The Wiesmann MF30 is the first Wiesmann model ever built.
+The Wiesmann MF30 is the first Wiesmann model ever built, with cars entering production in 1993.

-The MF 30 is powered by a six-cylinder M54B30 engine borrowed from BMW, with a capacity of 2979 cm3 and a power output of 170 kW at 5,900 rpm and 300 Nm of torque at 3,400 rpm.
+The MF30 is powered by a six-cylinder M54B30 engine borrowed from BMW, with a capacity of 2979 cm3 and a power output of 170 kW at 5,900 rpm and 300 Nm of torque at 3,400 rpm.
 It has a dry weight of 1080 kg and can accelerate from 0 to 60 mph (97 km/h) in 5.9 seconds, with a top speed of 230 km/h.

-The model was discontinued in order to give way to the new slightly modified model named MF 3.
+The model was discontinued in order to give way to the new, slightly modified model named MF3.

 Specifications

-MF 3
+MF3

-The primary difference between the MF 3 and the MF 30 was the new engine.
-The engine featured on the MF 3 was a BMW S54, which is originally from the M3 (E46).
+The primary difference between the MF3 and the MF30 was the new engine.
+The engine featured on the MF3 was a BMW S54, which is originally from the M3 (E46).
 The engine has a displacement of 3246 cc with a maximum power output of 252 kW at 7900 rpm, and a maximum torque of 365 Nm at 4900 rpm.
 With the new engine and due to its weight of 1180 kg, this car can accelerate from 0–60 mph (97 km/h) in 5.0 sec and reaching a maximum speed of 255 km/h.
 The MF3 came with a five-speed manual transmission as basic, and a six-speed sequential gearbox as an option.
 Another additional option were the 20-inch rims running on (front: 235/30/20, rear: 285/25/20) rubber.

 Specifications

 Other models

-Other models exist, such as the MF 28 and the MF 35.
+Other variants exist, such as the MF25-4, MF28 and the MF35.